dlchirinos87/flaskYoutubeDownloader/README.md

 # Youtube Downloader
-An app created using the Flask framework that downloads Youtube videos when a url is provided.
+A  webapp created using the Python Flask framework. it downloads Youtube videos locally when a url is provided.